“RNT has transformed my health in so many ways” - Milesh

 From the start, Milesh dove straight in and embraced the process, and in just 13 weeks, got absolutely shredded for a photoshoot – 6 months early for his wedding!

-What this has allowed him to do is now reverse properly back, add more calories, build some muscle, and solidify his lifestyle solution as he starts married life.
+What this has allowed him to do is now reverse back properly, add more calories, build some muscle, and solidify his lifestyle solution as he starts married life.
 Remember, getting lean is only the introduction to the book.
 What comes after is where the real work begins!

 In this case study today, we’re going to go old school and bring back the ‘week by week’ breakdown of how Milesh got into the shape of his life, and has learnt to keep it!
 This really is a great example of taking everything to the next level!